Noroff-FEU-Assignments/project-exam-2-hhummus/README.md

 ## How to

 1. You need to log in to have access to the app.
       + First time using the app you have to register your email and make a password.
+Remember to use a *@stud.noroff.no* email.
 After this you'll be automatically logged in.
       + When you have registered an email you can use the login field as normally.

 ### A registered user